sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

     `List` into the request object.
 It then calls the parent class's `render` method.

-2. Beneath the `render` method, place the following method that converts the array to a `List` of your model objects:
+2. Beneath the `render` method, add the following method that converts the array to a `List` of your model objects:

         private List<Entry> parseEntries(String[] guestbookEntries) {